akrasuski1/halb-cpu/components.md

 There is one pretty serious issue with this kind of flip-flop though: as far as I can tell, there is no easy way to add "don't write" signal (i.e. ignore clock rising edge while "don't write" is high).
-You cannot just AND clock line with "write", since the rising edge will still appear.
+You cannot just AND clock line with "write", since the rising edge will still appear upon releasing "don't write" back to high.
 The obvious, but pretty large solution is to add another multiplexer before the register, loading either `D`, or `Q` depending on `write`.